KevAndrews/Milestone_Project_2/README.md

 6.	https://www.gamedevmarket.net/asset/cute-rpg-ui-kit/

 <h1>Content</h1>
+The audio and images belong to documented third parties noted in Credits section above, all other content was written by the developer.

 <h1>Acknowledgements</h1>
 I would like to thank the team at the Code Institute for all the courses they provided that help me gain the knowledge I needed to build this game.